Detecting positive quantum capacities of quantum channels: Introduction

 \section{Introduction}

 The capacity of a noisy communication channel quantifies the fundamental physical limit on noiseless communication through it.
 Shannon proved that every noisy {\em{classical channel}} has a unique capacity which is given in terms of the mutual information between the random variables characterizing the channel's input and output \cite{Shannon1948communication}.
 In contrast, a {\em{quantum channel}} has many different kinds of capacities.
-These depend on a variety of factors, for example, on the type of information (classical or quantum) which is being transmitted, whether or not this information is private, the nature of the input states (entangled or not), and whether any auxiliary resource is available to assist the transmission\footnote{Auxiliary resources like prior shared entanglement between the sender and the receiver can enhance the capacities of a quantum channel.
-This is in contrast to the case of a classical channel where auxiliary resources, such as shared randomness between the sender and the receiver, fail to enhance the capacity.}.
+These depend on a variety of factors, for example, on the type of information (classical or quantum) which is being transmitted, whether or not this information is private, the nature of the input states (entangled or not), and whether any auxiliary resource is available to assist the transmission.
+Auxiliary resources like prior shared entanglement between the sender and the receiver can enhance the capacities of a quantum channel.
+This is in contrast to the case of a classical channel where auxiliary resources, such as shared randomness between the sender and the receiver, fail to enhance the capacity.

-The {\em{quantum capacity}} of a quantum channel quantifies the maximum rate of noiseless and coherent quantum communication through it, in the absence of any auxiliary resource.
-In general, it is not possible to explicitly compute the quantum capacity of a given channel.
-This is because Lloyd~\cite{Lloyd1997capacity}, Shor~\cite{Shor2007capacity}, and Devetak~\cite{Devetak2005capacity} have shown, with increasing levels of rigour, that the quantum capacity of a channel $\Phi$ is given by the following {\em{regularized formula}} (as opposed to a single letter expression):
+The {\em{quantum capacity}} of a quantum channel quantifies the maximum rate (measured in bits per use of the channel) of noiseless and coherent quantum communication through it, in the limit of asymptotically many uses of the channel and in the absence of any auxiliary resource.
+By the seminal works of Lloyd~\cite{Lloyd1997capacity}, Shor~\cite{Shor2007capacity}, and Devetak~\cite{Devetak2005capacity}, we know that the quantum capacity of a channel $\Phi$ is given by the following {\em{regularized}} entropic expression:

 where